OpenAgentsInc/onyx/docs/DocsNewNavigation.md

 # New Navigation Spec

-We're converting the BottomButtons component into a Stack Navigator.
+We're introducing a Stack Navigator to manage navigation within the Onyx app.
 This document outlines the planned changes.

 **Current Implementation:**
-The BottomButtons component currently uses a tab-based navigation approach.
-Each tab corresponds to a different section within the app.
+The BottomButtons component currently renders individual buttons for text input, voice input, accessing repos, copying conversation text, and clearing the chat history.
+These buttons trigger specific actions rather than navigating between screens.

 **Proposed Changes:**
-Replace the tab-based navigation with a Stack Navigator.
-This will allow for a more flexible navigation flow and enable features like nested screens and modal presentations.
+Introduce a Stack Navigator to manage the overall navigation flow.
+The existing functionalities of the BottomButtons component will be integrated into this new navigation structure.

 **Technical Details:**

 * **Library:** React Navigation's Stack Navigator will be used.
-* **Components Affected:** BottomButtons.tsx, and potentially other components that interact with the navigation.
+* **Components Affected:** BottomButtons.tsx, and potentially other components that handle navigation or related actions.
-* **Screens:** Each existing tab will be converted into a separate screen within the stack.
+* **Screens:** New screens will be created for functionalities currently handled by button actions (e.g., a dedicated Repos screen, a Settings screen).
 * **Navigation Logic:** The navigation logic will be updated to use the Stack Navigator's API (push, pop, navigate).
+Button presses in the BottomButtons component will trigger navigation actions rather than direct function calls.

 **Benefits:**

-* Improved navigation flow.
+* Improved navigation structure and flow.
-* Support for nested screens.
+* Clearer separation of concerns between components.
+* Enhanced user experience with consistent navigation patterns.
-* Easier implementation of modal screens.
+* Easier implementation of future features and screens.
-* More consistent user experience.

 **Next Steps:**

-1. Implement the Stack Navigator in the BottomButtons component.
+1. Implement the Stack Navigator in the app's main navigation structure.
+2. Create new screens for functionalities currently handled by the BottomButtons component.
-2. Update the navigation logic in related components.
+3. Update the BottomButtons component to trigger navigation actions.
-3. Test the new navigation thoroughly.
+4. Test the new navigation thoroughly.